katie-wright-flick/LARPs/README.md

 You should be looking at a page called Scenarios that contains a table with a few entries.

-Before moving on:
+Make sure you can answer the following before moving on:
 1. Do a search in this code base for the name of these default table entries.
 How are they already on the page?
-1. Click the link to create a new scenario and follow the steps, where do you end up in the browser?
+2. Click the link to create a new scenario and follow the steps, where do you end up in the browser?
   - What is the name of the view you've landed at?
   - What correlation do you see between the name of the view and the ScenarioController?
-  - Do you understand what `resources: scenario` is doing in the `routes.db`
+  - Do you understand what `resources: scenario` is doing in the `routes.rb`
-1. What happens when you delete a scenario?
+3. What happens when you delete a scenario?
-1. What happens when you edit a scenario?
+4. What happens when you edit a scenario?
+5. The scenarios that were on the page already had Ids of 1 and 2.
+You can see this by clicking on the 'show' link next to them, and having a look at the URL.
+If you deleted these two scenarios, and then reran `bundle exec rails db:seed`, what would the Ids of the new scenario instances be?
+  - If you ran `bundle exec rails db:drop` and then `bundle exec rails db:seed`, what would the Ids be?

+Code challenge:
 1. Having the landing page be the default ruby landing page isn't useful for a production app.
 We can make the scenario page our homepage, or our "root" route.
 Have a read of [routing outside in #using-root](https://guides.rubyonrails.org/routing.html#using-root) and make the necessary changes to the `routes.rb`.

 ---